Products

 Load current is drawn from a voltage source.

-Power factor is a ratio defining the relationship between usable power in Watts and total supplied power in VA (Volt Amperes).
+Power factor is a ratio defining the relationship between useable power in Watts and total supplied power in VA (Volt Amperes).
 The power factor imposed by a load on a UPS system can be either lagging or leading.
 Traditional data centre loads have been lagging, but blade servers, which impose a leading power factor, are becoming increasingly popular because of their dense and flexible processing power.
 The closer the power factor is to unity, the greater is the power efficiency of the UPS operation.

 • Power Factor (PF)